barrettotte/deep-fryer/README.md

-# deep-frier
+# deep-fryer

-An image "deep frier" to learn the basics of CUDA
+An image "deep fryer" to learn CUDA and parallel programming

 ## Results